Skip to main content

 “UC San Diego continues to rise as a world-class public research university in large part due to the visionary support of Joan and Irwin Jacobs,” said Pradeep K. Khosla, UC San Diego chancellor and the Joan and Irwin Jacobs Chancellor’s Endowed Chair.
 “The Jacobs’ decades of steadfast involvement, dedication and friendship with UC San Diego has enabled many of our biggest priorities, including student access and support, driven groundbreaking discoveries and furthered our collective public health.
 We are deeply grateful for their generosity, which has forged a lasting and impactful legacy that will continue to shape the future of our region – and the world.”

 Joan and Irwin have received multiple prestigious awards from UC San Diego for their dedication to the campus.
 They received the Chancellor’s Medal in 2010, which is one of the highest honors given by UC San Diego for exceptional service in support of the university's mission.
-They were the first to receive UC San Diego’s Lifetime Achievement Award, in 2020.
+They were the first to receive UC San Diego’s Lifetime Legacy Award, in 2020.

 As the couple celebrates becoming “nonagenarians” together this year, the campus community reflects on Joan and Irwin’s expansive impact at UC San Diego, which has reached very nearly every corner of campus.